easttennesseecc-star/Q-Top-Dog-IDE/PHASE_13_DELIVERY_SUMMARY.md

 - Users can click "Sign in"
 - OAuth popup opens automatically
 - Users sign in at provider
-- Credentials transfer to Q-IDE
+- Credentials transfer to Top Dog
 - Status shows "✓ Connected"
 - No manual copy-paste needed
 - Professional IDE experience